Programme structure

 Learning facilities

-As a first year MRes/PhD Finance & Economics student you will have your own desk in an open plan office.
-From your second year onwards you will have your own desk in a smaller office, enabling you to focus on your independent study whilst collaborating closely with your supervisor.
-You will be located in the WBS Teaching Centre, where there are modern kitchen facilities and a relaxing common area.
+As an MRes/PhD Finance & Economics student you will have your own desk in an open plan office.
+You will be located in the WBS main building, where there are modern kitchen facilities, bookable meeting spaces and a relaxing common area.
 Our excellent library and superb teaching and learning facilities provide the perfect place for you to commit to your studies and enable you to expand and deepen your knowledge in your chosen area of research.

 Library